cssnr/zipline-extension/README.md

 # Contributing

+All contributions are welcome including [bug reports](https://github.com/cssnr/vitepress-swiper/issues), [feature requests](https://github.com/cssnr/vitepress-swiper/discussions/categories/feature-requests), or pull requests.

-For instructions on building, testing and submitting a PR, see [CONTRIBUTING.md](#contributing-ov-file).
+For instructions on creating a PR for the Web Extension or Documentation, see the [CONTRIBUTING.md](#contributing-ov-file).

-Please consider making a donation to support the development of this project and [additional](https://cssnr.com/) open source projects.
+Please consider making a donation to support the development of this project and additional open source projects.

 [![Ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/cssnr)